jhpyle/docassemble/_docs/api.md

  - `key`: the API key (optional if the API key is passed in an `X-API-Key` header or cookie or as a bearer token).
  - `user_id` (optional): the user ID of the user whose [Playground] should be used.
-Only users with `admin` privileges or the `playground_control` [permission] can pull a package into a different user's [Playground].
+Unless [`enable sharing playgrounds`] is true, only users with `admin` privileges or the `playground_control` [permission] can pull a package into a different user's [Playground].
 The default is the user ID of the owner of the API key.
  - `project` (optional): the project in the [Playground] into which the package should be pulled.
 The default is `default`, which is the "Default Playground" project.